cytoscape/web-cytoscape-manual/docs/Creating_Networks.md

 -   Start Import Row: Set which row of the table to begin importing data from.
 For example, if you want to skip the first 3 rows in the file, set 4 for this option.

+<a id="save_to_NDEx"> </a>
+## Save to NDEx

+Cytoscape Web also allows users to save their networks and worskpaces if they are **[signed in](Quick_tour_of_Cytoscape.md#sign-in-button)** to their NDEx account.
+To save a network or workspace to NDEx, choose one of the options available in the **Data** top menu bar item:

+   - **Save Current Network to NDEx (Update)** - this option saves your current network by *overwriting* the existing one in NDEx.
+In order to use this option, you must either be the network's owner or have *edit* permission on it.

+   - **Save Current Network to NDEx As...** - lets you save a new copy of the current network to your NDEx account.
+The existing source network will not be modified.

+   - **Save Workspace** - allows you to overwrite your current workspace in NDEx.

+   - **Save Workspace As...** - saves a new workspace to your NDEx account.
+When using this option, you must specify a *unique name* for the new workspace to be saved.

+<a id="download_cx2_file"> </a>
+## Download Network File

+Another way to save a network is to download it as a **[CX2](https://cytoscape.org/cx/cx2/specification/cytoscape-exchange-format-specification-(version-2)/)** file by using **Data → Download Current Network (.cx2)**.

+CX2 files can be opened in the Cytoscape desktop application, uploaded and stored in NDEx, and accessed programmatically via the [NDEx2 Python Client](https://ndex2.readthedocs.io/en/latest/index.html).